 The tight fit makes them above-average stable.
 They don't move much once on your head, which makes them decent headphones to jog with.
 However, they're not specifically designed for sports or physical activity, so under intense exercise, they may slip off your ears.
 On the upside, the cable will detach if hooked by something.

-The Marshall Major 2 are a decent sounding pair of closed-back on-ear headphones.
 Their sound quality is not quite as good as the MID ANC, but they have a well-balanced, consistent, and extended bass, a good and even mid-range but an average treble.
 Also, their mid-range is a bit forward and honky sounding, and their treble is recessed and lacks some detail and presence.
 Also, like most other closed-back headphones, they don't have a large and speaker-like soundstage.

 The frequency response consistency is great.
 In the bass range, there is very little variance across our five human subjects, even for our human subject who wears glasses.
 In the treble range, below 10KHz, the maximum deviation is less than 4dB, which is also good.
 Therefore, the Major 2 will have a consistent bass and treble delivery across multiple users and re-seats.